CUBoulder-2019Sp-IML4HCI/ClsReg-AdaptiveKaraoke/README.md

     - Const-Q analysis effectively bins the audio wave by bands/octaves, so by looking at which bins are "full" (and how "full" they are) one can approximate which musical notes are present in the wave
 - How to use multiple inputs and multiple Wekinator projects to send inputs to the same output (by varying port/OSC message)
 - How to classify people using simple Webcam input
-- _How to create a game in Python!_
+- How to create a game in Python!
     - We wrote upwards of 200 lines of custom Python code to render all the graphics of our game and to smooth the jittery input provided by the vocal data.
-That was nothing short of a monumental marathon.
+That was nothing short of a marathon.

 We would have liked to learn how to implement our original idea.
 It was such a fascinating idea, and the killer of the idea seems to be Wekinator's limitations.
 We'd love to learn how to disable Wekinator's requirement that no two projects share the same input port.